The beautiful island of Sardinia

 Take a look at some of the traditional dishes you should try on your holidays to Sardinia.

-Pani Frattau: five or six wafers carasu layered together with tomato sauce.
+- Pani Frattau: wafers of carasu bread layered together with tomato sauce.

 The great thing about this dish is everyone has their own way of roasting and serving it, so you will never have the same roast twice.

-Wine in Sardinia was held in the highest regard during the 16th century, and it is not hard to see why.
+has a chequered history.
+It was held in the highest regard during the 16th century, and then seemed to fall out of favour until very recently.
+Now it's popular again, it is not hard to see why.
 The mild climate and fertile limestone soil make the perfect environment for good grapes to grow.
-Southern Italy has some of the best wine, and Sardinia is certainly no different.
+Southern Italy